-Students spend 15,000 hours in school from K5 through 12th grade.
-That means that your decision regarding your child’s school is really a 15,000-hour decision.
+Students spend 15,000 hours in school if they attend from K5 to 12th grade!
+Who they spend this precious time with is up to you.
 Who will shape your son?
 Who will influence your daughter?
 How will God be portrayed?
-Your choice of school matters greatly and we believe that an excellent education within a Christian school is the best way to prepare your child for their career and life.
+Your choice of school matters greatly and we believe an excellent education within a Christian school is the best way to prepare your child for their career and life.
+Let FCA come alongside you to help teach your child through our quality spiritual, academic, social, and extra-curricular programs that encourage young people to achieve their individual best for the purpose of furthering the kingdom of God.

 What does it mean to “teach from a biblical worldview?”